 RENTING AND BUYING EXPERIENCE

 One thing that your children will not be able to deny is that you have far more experience in securing rental contracts or a mortgage than your children.
 It’s therefore not the behaviour of a busybody or an over-attentive mum to offer your assistance in this department.
-Walk them through the steps to securing a home and what they’ll need to consider – like utility providers and household insurance – as additional extras that’ll eat a little into their monthly budgets.
+Walk them through the steps to securing a home and what they’ll need to consider – like utility providers, household insurance, safety and security (contact details of a local locksmith in case they get locked out) – as additional extras that’ll eat a little into their monthly budgets.
 Check out the accommodation options in your area to get an idea of what prices are acceptable, and bear this in mind when your children are house hunting.

 Most mums and dads will be unable to wave their children out of their familial home without sending them off with a few essentials to keep them above water and operating well in their first week or two.
 Some parents bulk-buy essential foodstuff, like pasta, rice, sauces or spices and herbs.
 Others take care of the kitchen equipment, while others still make sure that their children are, at the very least, provided with the linen and sheets for their new bed.
 Launch your children into a positive new start by providing them with a few essentials when they leave for a new home.

 MOVING OUT AND IN